-2.4.1.
-The tenure of office for the Vice President shall cease upon the first meeting of the fall semester in odd numbered years when the Vice President-Elect shall assume his or her position in the Senate.
+- 2.4.1.
+The tenure of office for the Vice President shall cease upon the first meeting of the Fall semester in even numbered calendar years when the Vice President-Elect shall assume his or her position in the Senate. - 2.4.2.

-2.4.2.
 In the absence of the President, the Vice President shall preside with the full authority of the President.
 The Vice President shall be a member of the Steering Committee.